jmw5598/gro-light-automation/README.md

 # gro-light-automation

+---

+## Update

+*01/05/2019*

+This repository is no longer being worked on.
+I'm currently doing a complete redesign of this project.
+The new project repository is located [here](https://github.com/jmw5598/grow-system)

+---

 Current raspberry pi project to control/automate an indoor grow light and fan for hydroponics/indoor plant growing.

 This is not a complete project.
 I continually update as I'm working on it.